It’s that time of the year again; people who have procrastinated on putting up their Christmas lights have decided to call in the professionals.

 A ladder that is the proper height for the job will be tall enough that the user does not need to stand on the last three rungs and can bear the weight of both the user and the loads being carried up.

-A ladder that was in good condition last time does not guarantee that it is still sound.
+A ladder that was in good condition the last time it was used does not guarantee that it is still sound.
 Always inspect your ladder before climbing it for cracks, splits, dents, or any slippery substance that would interfere with ascending.

 When climbing a ladder always follow the three-point rule by having three points of contact on the ladder at all times.
 Keep both hands and one foot or two feet and one hand on the ladder constantly.
 Do not try to carry objects in your hands.
 Instead, hoist materials and store tools on a tool belt.